-Complete the schedule for each transfer that is included in the gross estate under sections 2035(a), 2036, 2037, and 2038 as described beginning on page 9.
+Complete the schedule for each transfer that is included in the gross estate under sections 2035(a), 2036, 2037, and 2038 as described in the Instructions for Schedule G above.

 In the "Item number" column, number each transfer consecutively beginning with 1.
 In the "Description" column, list the name of the transferee, the date of the transfer, and give a complete description of the property.
 Transfers included in the gross estate should be valued on the date of the decedent's death or, if alternate valuation is adopted, according to section 2032.